jon-heard/obsidian-inline-scripts/README.md

 ***

-## Fenced code blocks - a development aid
+## DEVELOPMENT AID: Fenced code blocks
 If you want a nicer experience while developing a shortcut, you can surround the Expansion string in a "Javascript fenced code block".
 For example, you can take this Expansion string:

 > return "Hello!
 How are you?";